 Road running, alias long-distance running or marathons, are types of races where the competition gets a little bit heated up.
 This type of running involves running on a well-established road with a clear path and defined direction.
 For long-distance running to happen, especially the 21 km or 42 km marathons, cities need to close some of their roads to be used by the athletes.

-Road running has smooth roads, no hassles with rocks and sand.
+Road running has smooth roads and no hassles with rocks and sand.
 Road running also gets more competitors to join in because the whole activity is fun.
 These races can take at most 3 hours, with the fastest runners getting to the finishing line a bit earlier.
 Road running required no other equipment other than the gear to race.

 A road race has several water points, and there is usually a follow-up vehicle to keep track of the runners, especially those at the forefront.
 Road running is also a single-day event, although it takes time to prepare for excellent results during the race.